SAP-archive/xsk/docs-site/docs/setup/kyma.md

             Replace the **`<your-kyma-cluster-host>`** placeholder with your Kyma cluster host (e.g. **`c-xxxxxxx.kyma.xxx.xxx.xxx.ondemand.com`**)._

         !!! tip "XSK versions"
-            Instead of using the `latest` tag (version), for production and development use cases it is recomended to use stable release version:
+            Instead of using the `latest` tag (version), for production and development use cases it is recommended that you use a stable release version:

-            - All released versions can be found [here](https://github.com/sap/xsk/releases/).
+            - You can find all released versions [here](https://github.com/sap/xsk/releases/).
-            - All XSK Docker images and tags (versions) can be found [here](https://hub.docker.com/u/dirigiblelabs).
+            - You can find all XSK Docker images and tags (versions) [here](https://hub.docker.com/u/dirigiblelabs).

     - Navigate to your Kyma dashboard and select the **`default`** namespace.

-    - Click on the **Deploy new resource** button and select the `deployment.yaml` file.
+    - Click the **Deploy new resource** button and select the `deployment.yaml` file.

     !!! info "Note"
-        Alternatively the `kubectl -f deployment.yaml` could be used to deploy the resources.
+        Alternatively, you can use the `kubectl -f deployment.yaml` to deploy the resources.

 1. Create XSUAA service instance:

     - From the Kyma dashboard, go to **Service Management** **&rarr;** **Catalog**.
     - Find the `Authorization & Trust Management` service.
-    - Create new service instance.
+    - Create a new service instance.
-    - Provide the following additional parameters.
+    - Provide the following additional parameters:

         ```json
         {